 To create an efficient and low-cost process for Accounts Payable, standardization and new technology tools can only get you so far.
 The biggest factors tend to be the quality of the inputs to the process, including clean processes and procedures for goods and materials purchased by teams of professional purchasing agents, to efficient processes for requisition items where the decisions are made and approved by employees with no formal purchasing training.

-When looking for root causes of errors or identifying unnecessary complexity, cleanliness and the integrity of the vendor file is often towards the top of the list.
-And particularly for vendors who are identified on ad hoc basis by end users, appropriate rigor in the verification process and assessment of risk, is complicated when the process itself is completed by users with little training, and where the businesses units don’t have visibility to the issues or experience any direct cost charges for vendor creation activity that too often is unneeded and not in the long-term best interest of the company.
+When looking for root causes of errors or identifying unnecessary complexity, cleanliness and the integrity of the vendor file are often towards the top of the list.
+And particularly for vendors who are identified on an ad hoc basis by end-users, appropriate rigor in the verification process and assessment of risk, is complicated when the process itself is completed by users with little training, and where the businesses units don’t have visibility to the issues or experience any direct cost charges for vendor creation activity that too often is unneeded and not in the long-term best interest of the company.

 This research paper is a top-level summary of a recent poll that was conducted in Peeriosity’s Accounts Payable (P2P) research area.
 For Peeriosity members, full visibility to all the details of the poll is available, including the ability to interact directly with participating peers.

 Recently, Peeriosity’s iPollingTM was used by the Payment Services Manager at a member company to explore the idea of charging business units for the costs of new vendor setups and as a way to increase visibility and influence behavior with the result of better controlling the vendor creation process.
 Responses were posted in real-time, with visibility to company responses available to all Peeriosity members, allowing for direct communication with peers using Peeriosity’s integrated Peer MailTM capabilities.
 Using this approach, the poll author was able to quickly gain insights into his issue, which he described as follows: